This easy chocolate cake recipe is moist with a decadent fudgy texture and a rich chocolate flavor.

 - 1 Creamy Chocolate Frosting Recipe or Chocolate Buttercream Frosting

-- Preheat oven to 350°F and grease two 9x2-inch round cake pans with butter and flour or cooking spray and line the bottoms with parchment paper.
-For best results, use bake-even strips.
+- Preheat oven to 350°F and grease two 9" round cake pans with butter and flour or cooking spray and line the bottoms with parchment paper.

 - In a large bowl or stand mixer fitted with a whisk attachment, whisk together sugar, flour, cocoa powder, baking soda, baking powder, and salt.

 - Beat in eggs, buttermilk, espresso, oil, and vanilla and beat on medium speed for 2 minutes, the batter is going to be very thin.

 - Divide the batter evenly between the two prepared 9-inch pans.

 - Bake the cakes for 40 to 45 minutes or until a toothpick comes clean from the center.